virtuoushub/threaditjs/README.md

 ###favicon

-I liked having a different color favicon per implementatoin, too.
+I liked having a different color favicon per implementation, too.
 The favicon.xcf contains the image I used to generate the favicons for the current implementations.

 ###Niceties checklist.